-During septoplasty, the doctor pushes back the lining of the septum and cuts away the portion of the cartilage that is protruding into the nostril.
-After the cartilage is removed, the lining is moved back into place.
+During septoplasty, the doctor straightens the septum and repositions it.
+Sometimes the septum needs to be removed during the procedure in order to be repositioned.
 Tiny splints may be placed inside the nose to keep the septum in place while it heals.

 Before deciding on surgery to correct a deviated septum, talk to your doctor about the possible severity of your symptoms, as well as the possibility of surgical complications.

 American Academy of Facial Plastic and Reconstructive Surgery

 Acute sinusitis in adults.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated May 14, 2015.
 Accessed January 20, 2016.

 Chronic rhinosinusitis.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated July 17, 2015.
 Accessed January 20, 2016.